Sergey Romanov: Career and research

 In 1982, he graduated from MAI majoring in Applied Mathematics.
-He began his career as an engineer at the machine-construction design office “Raduga” in Dubna, Moscow oblast.
+He began his career as an engineer at the machine-construction design office "Raduga" in Dubna, Moscow oblast.
 By the end of 1985 he had moved to Ozyorsk where he had started his career at one of the biggest USSR nuclear facilities Mayak PA as a control and testing instrumentation mechanic; six months later he had moved to the Internal Dosimetry Laboratory of the Branch #1 of Biophysics Institute.
-He worked as a senior laboratory assistant (1986), then as a senior engineer, the 1st category engineer, a leading programming engineer, the head of the group, he was eventually appointed as Director of the Branch (since 1997).
+He worked as a senior laboratory assistant (1986), then as a senior engineer, the 1st category engineer, a leading programming engineer, the head of the group, he was eventually appointed as Director of the Branch (1997-2024).

 He earned his PhD in 2003 at the Biophysics Institute of the Russian Academy of Sciences (Siberian Branch) with a dissertation on microdistribution of plutonium in the lungs as a basis for correction of dosimetric models.